zmuranaka/rock-paper-scissors/README.md

 ## Sources:

 I wrote all of the code myself.
-I got the rock, paper, and scissors images from Weber State University, and I created the header in Adobe Photoshop.
+I created the header in Adobe Photoshop, and I created the rock, paper, and scissors images in PicsArt on iPadOS as well as Adobe Photoshop.
 I got the Amiko font files from https://google-webfonts-helper.herokuapp.com/fonts/amiko?subsets=latin
 I got the Cyberspace font files from https://www.onlinewebfonts.com/download/84d59e31b195d8b63648554301efdc33